 Additional investigations such as tests of atopy (blood eosinophil count, serum IgE and allergen skin prick tests) may be of value in selected patients.

 Inflammation plays a major role in asthma and involves multiple cell types and mediators.
 The factors that initiate the inflammatory process are complex and still under investigation.
 Genetic factors (such as cytokine response profiles) and environmental exposures (such as allergens, pollution, infections, microbes, stress) at a crucial time in the development of the immune system are known to be involved.

 It mainly involves the medium-sized and small bronchi 6.

-Asthma is histologically characterised by the presence of chronic inflammation of the airways.
-The bronchi are thickened by a combination of oedema, bronchial wall smooth muscle hyperplasia and an increase in the size of the mucous glands associated with the airways.
+Asthma is histologically characterized by the presence of chronic inflammation of the airways.
+The bronchi are thickened by a combination of edema, bronchial wall smooth muscle hyperplasia and an increase in the size of the mucous glands associated with the airways.
 Crystalline granules called Charcot-Leyden crystals form in eosinophils.
 Spiral-shaped mucous plugs (Curschmann's spirals) are seen in the sputum 15.

 Plain chest radiographs can be normal in up to 75% of patients with asthma.

 CT is usually used to detect the presence of complicated associated conditions such as allergic bronchopulmonary aspergillosis (ABPA) and not to directly diagnose asthma.

 Reported HRCT features of asthma are non-specific as individual features, they include 2: